Charllo/UK-Crime-Map/README.md

 It uses Google's Google Maps Javascript API to provide the mapping, and Google Maps Geocoding API for finding the street/location names

-It is powered using vanilla JS + JQuery 3.2.1
+It is powered using vanilla JS + BootstrapCSS

 ## Credits